CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Encrypt, upload and download sensitive data for data transfer and storage;

-* Encrypt and upload sensitive data programmatically(advanced).
+* Encrypt and upload sensitive data programmatically (advanced).

-To browse through the main topics of the user guide, you can use the navigation bar on the left side of this page or the search functionality.
+ You can use the navigation bar on the left side of this page or the search functionality to browse through the main topics of the user guide.

 ## Key features